uncertaingraph/me/_pages/cv.md

 Data Science Intern at iManage (May 2022 - Aug 2022)

-Research assistant at UIUC (Aug 2015 - May 2022)
+Research Assistant at UIUC (Aug 2015 - May 2022)

-Software engineer at ADSC (Sept 2011 - May 2015)
+Software Engineer at ADSC (Sept 2011 - May 2015)

-Software engineer intern at Temasek Lab, NUS (Oct 2010 - Mar 2011)
+Software Engineer Intern at Temasek Lab, NUS (Oct 2010 - Mar 2011)

 ## Research skills
 <div style="text-align: justify">